Ward 1 - District 1 Committee Members

 Alex Clavijo lives at 33 Westervelt Ave. in Ward 1, District 1.
-A Hawthorne resident since 2001, Alex is a senior mortgage consultant with First Interstate Financial.
-He and his wife Olga have 3 children who attend Hawthorne schools.
-Alex is active in the community as a Sergeant in the Hawthorne Auxiliary Police.
-He speaks fluent Spanish, and is currently working to build a Financial Head Start organization which aims to provide financial literacy primarily to youth.
-An avid sports fan who roots for Penn State and Notre Dame, Alex is an athlete himself, a soccer player who has also run 2 NYC marathons.
+A Hawthorne resident since 2001, Alex is a senior mortgage consultant with Gateway Funding in Paramus, NJ.
+He and his wife Olga have 3 children who have attended Hawthorne schools, and he was recently elected to the Hawthorne Board of Education.
+Alex is fluent in Spanish, and is active in the community as a Sergeant in the Hawthorne Auxiliary Police, and as a youth soccer coach.
+He is also an athlete himself, a soccer player who has also run 2 NYC marathons.
 He and his family attend the Hawthorne Gospel Church.

 Stacy Wojtecki lives at 20 Elberon Ave. in Ward 1, District 2, with her husband, Democratic Councilman Joe Wojtecki, and their three children Joseph, Alexander and Christian.
-She is Treasurer of the Hawthorne Democratic Organization.
-Stacy is PTO President of Washington Elementary School and a PTO member for the last 8 years.
-She has also been Recording Secretary for the Hawthorne Soccer Association for past 3 years, as well as a soccer coach for the past 8 years.
-Stacy has served as Campaign Treasurer for the Hawthorne Democratic campaigns of the last 9 years.
+She is Treasurer of the Hawthorne Democratic Organization and has served as Campaign Treasurer for multiple Hawthorne Democratic campaigns.
+In addition to political involvement, Stacy has served as President of Washington Elementary School PTO, of which she was a member for over 8 years.
+She has also been Recording Secretary for the Hawthorne Soccer Association, as well as a soccer coach.
 The Wojtecki’s are parishioners at St. Anthony’s Church.

 Joe Osborne lives at 112 Cedar Ave. in Ward 1, District 2.
 He is the Membership Chair for the Democrats for Hawthorne club.
 A lifelong Democrat who got his start working for Clinton ‘92, Joe has been a tireless supporter of the Hawthorne Dems, serving as membership chair, building the Memorial Day parade floats, designing the campaign graphics, and generally making himself useful.
 His wife, Heidi Ehman, is a lifelong resident and they have a daughter, Hope.
 Together, they own and operate Me & Hue Decorative Painting in North Haledon.
 In his spare time, Joe is the founder and coach of the Blue Jersey Road Runners and an organizer for Passaic County Democracy for America.
 He believes political patronage is a disease that we need to cure.